mahdirashidi998/mahdirashidi998/README.md

-- 👋 Hi, I’m @mahdirashidi998 and I am studying computer engineering in politecnic of Turin, Italy.
-- 👀 I’m interested in data science, 3d modeling.
-- 🌱 I’m currently learning data science.
-- 💞️ I’m looking to collaborate on an internship in order to improve my data science skills.
-- Also I am so passionate about 3d modeling and virtual reality app design.
+-A student who seeks a meaningful life through meaningful creation.
+Brilliant learner and a creative thinker, Eager to learn new skills for enjoying life through creation.
+A responsible team collaborator, able to prioritize his errands even in stressful situations .
+He sees web development skills as a tool to create and he spent most of his valuable adulthood learning them in order to create.
-- 📫 How to reach me : mahdirashidi998@gmail.com, +393791107697.
+- 📫 How to reach me : s275729@studenti.polito.it, +393791107697.

 <!---
 mahdirashidi998/mahdirashidi998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.